-Advance Directives – Rocky Mount Family Medical Center
+Advance Directives of Rocky Mount Family Medical Center in Rocky Mount, NC

-Read on to find more about legal documents you might need for your healthcare decisions ahead of time.
-For more information, call us or schedule an appointment online!
+Read on to find out more about the legal documents you might need for your healthcare decisions ahead of time.
+For more information, contact us or request an appointment!
 We are conveniently located at 804 English Road, Suite 100 Rocky Mount, NC 27804.

 Family doctors concentrate on preventative medicine.
 However, we often see families and individuals frustrated because they are legally unable to properly care for/carry out a loved ones requests due to the lack of proper documentation.
 You may be asked by your Family Medical Center provider if you would like to choose an Advanced Directive.
 We are providing this list of advanced directives in an effort to educate our patients about their options.
 We encourage you to ask questions and discuss your options with your healthcare provider.